-Utilities and services: You will need to confirm which services are connected at the property.
+Utilities and services: You will need to confirm which services are connected to the property.
 You will also need to identify who supplies the utilities.
-Copy bills will often be useful, and you should note that the buyer or tenant may wish to speak to someone about the supplies to assist with changing supplier etc. You are asked to supply details of the billing arrangements (including the amount paid for water rates).
+Copy bills will often be useful, and you should note that the buyer or tenant may wish to speak to someone about the supplies to assist with changing suppliers etc. You are asked to supply details of the billing arrangements (including the amount paid for water rates).

 Fire Safety: There should be a Fire Risk Assessment in place at the property.
 Supplying a copy is not absolutely necessary, but the location of that assessment does need to be disclosed.
 Details of the means of escape also need to be provided, as does a copy of any documentation where the means of escape crosses over third party land.